 I saw your camera chain in recent posts.
 Is that something you took off another bag or created yourself?

-The strap is made by with Dana Lorenz of Fallon jewellery.
+The strap is made by Sarah Frances Kuhn in collaboration with Dana Lorenz of Fallon jewellery.

 Why is fashion so important to you?